r0bbar/siglab/siglab_py/README.md

 + Hung limit orders will be cancelled.
 Remainder are sent as market orders.

 + For limit orders, a more positive **leg_room_bps** means you'd be executing more aggressively (i.e. so your orders get filled).
 This means Buy at higher price, or Sell at lower price.
 Limit price is calculated by applying **leg_room_bps** on top of best Bid/Ask, depending on order's side.
+If you try to send limit order with a positive leg_room_bps, gateway will dispatch the order as Market Order.
+To send Limit Order: use a negative leg_room_bps.

 + Multiple **DivisiblePosition** executed in **Parallel**, while slices are executed **Sequentially**.
 Atm, there's no synchronization if you're executing multiple positions.
 So, first position may have executed 3/10 slices.
 The second position may have already executed 6/10 slices.
 If you're entering or unwinding delta neutral positions, burden of making sure both legs of the trade is being executed at same pace is on strategy implementation.